rzfeeser/ansible-role-star-trek-klingontranslator/README.md

 Requirements
 ------------

-No requirements other than the user of the playbook must enter the ENGLISH phrase they would like translated into Klingon via a vars prompting (at the start fo the playbook).
+No requirements other than the user of the playbook must enter the ENGLISH phrase they would like translated into Klingon via a vars prompting (at the start of the playbook).

 Role Variables
 --------------